rocketorbit/rocShell/README.md

 It has been completely rewrote, if you find any bug, please report to issues.

 credit goes to [Nameless9000](https://github.com/Nameless9000) and [Darkvalnar](https://github.com/Darkvalnar)

+update 20231103:
+    rocShell without api will no longer be updated.